 - Identify the senior leadership and estimate the numbers of postdoctoral, graduate, and undergraduate research participants.
-Briefly outline the resources (available and planned) to accomplish the research goals. - Člearly establish the means of developing a coordinated, collaborative approach involving multiple investigators and institutions.
+Briefly outline the resources (available and planned) to accomplish the research goals. - Clearly establish the means of developing a coordinated, collaborative approach involving multiple investigators and institutions.
 Describe interactions with other groups and organizations within the jurisdiction and at the national and international levels.
-The research and education program description must clearly demonstrate how each research focus area, theme, or component contributes to the jurisdiction's strategy for the advancement of future research, education, and innovation.
-The narrative should demonstrate how the activities are aligned with the jurisdiction's S&T Plan, and how they will advance the frontiers of knowledge and the jurisdiction's future competitiveness in the proposed research areas. - Provide well-documented data and other evidence, including clear references and citations to data sources, to support claims throughout the Project Description.
+The Research and Education Program description must clearly demonstrate how each research focus area, theme, or component contributes to the jurisdiction's strategy for the advancement of future research, education, and innovation.
+In particular, the narrative should demonstrate how the proposed research activities are aligned with the STEM research priorities of the jurisdiction's S&T Plan, and how they will advance the frontiers of knowledge and the jurisdiction's future competitiveness in the proposed research areas. - Provide well-documented data and other evidence, including clear references and citations to data sources, to support claims throughout the Project Description.
 Research and Education, Workforce Development, and Diversity targets and goals should be substantiated by clear descriptions of the state of the art and current challenges in the research themes, educational arena, or academic environment, as appropriate.
-It is imperative that relevant baseline data be provided to support efforts to engage students, distinct groups, or populations, especially in the Workforce Development and Diversity Plans.

-4.3.1 Workforce Development.
-The scope of RII Track-1 activities must include specific STEM workforce development activities that are integrated with the research and education program and contribute to the preparation of a new cadre of competitive researchers, innovators, and educators.
+It is imperative that relevant baseline data be provided to support efforts to engage students, distinct groups, or populations, especially in the Workforce Development and Diversity Plans. - 4.3.1 Workforce Development.
+The scope of RII Track-1 activities must include specific STEM workforce development activities that are integrated with the Research and Education Program and contribute to the preparation of a new cadre of competitive researchers, innovators, and educators.
 The proposed program should present an implementation strategy with initial baseline assessment, clearly articulated goals, milestones, and timelines.
-Plans should include opportunities for faculty (especially early career faculty) and training opportunities for students at different levels of the STEM education continuum.
+Plans should include opportunities for faculty (especially early career faculty) and training opportunities for students; the students may be at any level of the STEM education continuum.
 The proposal should describe mentoring and professional development of students, junior or postdoctoral researchers, and early career faculty.
 Efforts that focus on high school and undergraduate education must describe the basis for their inclusion and their relevance to the research and education program.
-The narrative should indicate synergies between proposed workforce development.
-The workforce development plan should include baseline data as appropriate.
+The narrative should indicate synergies between proposed workforce development activities and other NSF investments in the jurisdiction that focus on strengthening STEM workforce development, especially in the research focus areas of the RII Track-1 project.
+The Workforce Development Plan should include baseline data as appropriate.

-RII Track-1 projects may support the hiring, retention, and mentoring of new faculty; in such cases the role(s) of such faculty in the research and education program must be clearly described.
-Awarded RII Track-1 projects are expected to follow through on all proposed new faculty hires as described in the original proposal.
+RII Track-1 projects may support the hiring, retention, and mentoring of new faculty; in such cases the role(s) of such faculty in the Research and Education Program must be clearly described.
+Awarded RII Track-1 projects are expected to follow through on all proposed new faculty hires as described in the proposal.

 4.3.2 Seed Funding and Emerging Areas.
 This mechanism provides flexibility for the RII Track-1 to respond quickly and effectively to new opportunities and pursue high risk and high impact and transformative research.
-Briefly describe the mechanisms that will be employed to catalyze research in emerging areas including anticipated funding amounts and durations for seed projects.
+This section should identify the areas to be invested in including the relevance to, and synergy with, the project as a whole.
+Also briefly describe the mechanisms that will be employed to catalyze research in emerging areas including anticipated funding amounts and durations for seed projects.
 Seed funding through the RII Track-1 is not intended to provide a substitute for NSF individual investigator funding.
-The criteria and mechanisms for selecting and evaluating projects must be clearly described in terms of current needs and long-term sustainability.
+The criteria and mechanisms for selecting and evaluating projects must be clearly described in terms of integration with the Research and Education Program and other Project Elements, including long-term sustainability.